 Apparently, it’s an Italian thing – maiale al latte – and especially well-suited to pork.
-The lactic acid in the milk tenderizes the pork and allows it to soak up all the flavors.
+Braising in milk seems a bit unusual, but the lactic acid in the milk tenderizes the pork and allows it to soak up all the flavors.

 It starts like any other braise: sear the pork on all sides, then reduce the heat and add the liquid: milk and white wine.
 Add the aromatics of your choice – sage, mustard nutmeg – and a long simmer will result in succulent pork and a creamy sauce.